shiningsilk/udacity-fend-arcade-game/README.md

 ## Install

-Play the [live version](https://shiningsilk.github.io/udacity-fend-memory-game/).
-To install, download and unzip files, then open index.html to play.
+Download and unzip files, then open index.html.
+Or play the [live version](https://shiningsilk.github.io/udacity-fend-memory-game/).

 ## Instructions